nuxeh/roffl/spec/spec.md

 Upon receiving this message, the server will verify the correctness of the password by comparison with the stored Argon2 hash for the supplied user name.

+2.0.1 Password generation and salting

+When the user is created, the Argon2 hash is generated, using a randomised salt.

 2.1 Rate limiting of authentication attempts